 Nearby fly-fishing is abundant within the Yampa River Valley and on high-alpine lakes in close proximity to the ranch.
 The Yampa River is a short drive and is considered a hidden gem amongst Colorado trout enthusiasts.
 The tailwater section of the Yampa below Stagecoach is one of the prized pieces of water in the region.
 The 780-acre Stagecoach Reservoir is known for its great trout and northern pike fishing.
 To the south of the ranch, the Colorado River is easily accessible for miles of floatable gold medal fly-fishing.

 Other recreational pursuits include endless snowmobiling and cross-country skiing in the winter months as well as hiking, canoeing, and mountain biking in the summer.

 The ranch is currently operated as a family recreational retreat and hunting property, however, it could easily support summer grazing if an owner desired.

-Five Pines Mesa Association
+Five Pine Mesa Association

-Red Hawk Ranch enjoys membership to the Ranches at Five Pines Mesa, providing additional resources and economical ranch management.
+Red Hawk Ranch enjoys membership to the Ranches at Five Pine Mesa, providing additional resources and economical ranch management.
 The Association consists of a total of ten properties ranging between 50 and 400+ acres.
-Five Pines Mesa is structured similarly to an HOA and provides shared amenities to member-owners, including a 53-acre central parcel that is owned by the association and has a shared barn with a workshop, storage loft, and manager’s apartment.
+Five Pine Mesa is structured similarly to an HOA and provides shared amenities to member-owners, including a 53-acre central parcel that is owned by the association and has a shared barn with a workshop, storage loft, and manager’s apartment.
 The common parcel also features a luxurious 1,378 square foot log cabin that overlooks a private pond and is available for accommodating owners and their guests.
 The HOA employs a full-time manager/caretaker who performs interior road and fence maintenance, home monitoring and maintenance, as well as general coordination of ranch activities and winter access via snow machine.